robertjchristian/MRC/MRC42.md

 - B. Staking of MOR rewards into the future to increase proportionality.

 ### [MRC 39: Contributing Capital](https://github.com/MorpheusAIs/MRC/blob/main/MRC39.md)
-- A. “stETH deposits” to earn MOR.
+- A. Deposits of stETH and the resulting yield contributed to Morpheus earn MOR.
 - B. Staking of MOR rewards into the future to increase proportionality.

 ### [MRC 40: Compute Providers](https://github.com/MorpheusAIs/MRC/blob/main/MRC40.md)